 Garmin Running Power, what you need to make it work

-There are a series of conditions that you must fulfill in order to have this application running on your clock, and each of them eliminates candidates.
+There are a series of conditions that you must fulfill to have poder running on your watch, and each one of them eliminates candidates.
 Remember the game "Who's Who" in which you ask questions and cross out those characters that do not correspond to the same characteristics?
 Well, let's play the same game.

 First of all, I'd like to introduce you to the game board, which is basically the models compatible with Garmin Connect version 2.4, called Biker Monkey.

-Indeed, this leaves out some models that might otherwise be fully compatible, such as the Fenix 3 or the 920XT.
-Unfortunately, their internal memory capabilities are not sufficient for the latest versions of Connect IQ and they have been "stalled" for some time in the first version, but until now we have not seen the real consequences of falling behind.
+Effectively, this leaves out of play some models that would otherwise pod would be fully compatible, such as the Fenix 3 or the 920XT.
+Unfortunately their internal memory performance is not sufficient for the latest versions of Connect IQ and they have been "stuck" on the first version for some time now, but until now we have not seen the real consequences of falling behind.
 Welcome to obsolescence.

 Clearly the first question we have to ask: is it a clock?
 Because the application only supports clocks and not other devices.
 We start to remove.